Elizabeth Leyburn: Marriages and issue

 There was disagreement between Elizabeth and the Dacres as to her husband's will, which settled his lands on his son and brothers, limiting their inheritance to heirs male.
 Elizabeth allegedly felt aggrieved on behalf of her daughters, but according to her brother-in-law Leonard Dacre, Elizabeth herself received more "than ever anye the wyves of the auncestors of the said Lorde Dacre had."

-Six months after her husband died on 25 July 1566, Elizabeth secretly married Thomas Howard, 4th Duke of Norfolk on 29 January 1567, becoming his third wife.
-The marriage ceremony was conducted in secrecy in the London home of her mother.
+Six months after her husband died on 25 July 1566, Elizabeth married Thomas Howard, 4th Duke of Norfolk on 29 January 1567, becoming his third wife.
+The marriage ceremony was conducted quietly in the London home of her mother.
+It was the duke's intention that his new stepchildren should marry his own children by his former wives, as Anne, Mary and Elizabeth subsequently did.

 Death and legacy

 On 4 September 1567, just over seven months after her marriage, Elizabeth died in childbirth at Kenninghall, Norfolk; the baby, whose sex is not known, also died.
 It seems that, although Elizabeth was devoutly Catholic, her husband, who was also a Catholic but had been raised as a Protestant would not allow her access to a Catholic priest to administer the sacraments as she lay dying in labour: